Mental health innovation

-Launched at 2018’s World Innovation Summit for Health (WISH), experts from our Centre advised on and helped deliver a report on anxiety and depression.
-The report outlines the global burden of these complex conditions and makes key recommendations to tackle them, focusing on prevention, awareness and integrated care.
+Our 2018 report on anxiety and depression outlines the global burden of these complex conditions and makes key recommendations to tackle them, focusing on prevention, awareness and integrated care.

 This work aims to support policymakers around the world by highlighting successful evidence-based policies, practices and initiatives that could fill gaps in treatment and improve the quality of care.